fltk/fltk/README.CMake.txt

    Extra architecture flags.

 OPTION_APPLE_X11 - default OFF
    In case you want to use X11 on OSX.
-Not currently supported.
+   Use this only if you know what you do, and if you have installed X11.

 OPTION_USE_POLL - default OFF
    Don't use this one either.